 The picture on the right shows the mesh in the process of being embedded into the base coat.

-The mesh is usually a fiberglass type of mesh that comes on a roll, like what you would typically use for drywall but is much larger and can be found 3' wide by 100' long or longer.
+The mesh is usually a fiberglass type of mesh that comes on a roll, like what you would typically use for drywall, but is much larger and can be found 3' wide by 100' long or longer.
+There are also different weights of mesh that provide different impact resistance ratings, the thicker the mesh, the more impact resistant it will be.

 It actually helps to provide an even suction on the wall too, making for a much better and consistent end result.